TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 > #### EXAMPLE
 >
 > On the evening before the tournament, Glen’s knight meets with a knight sworn to a minor house in the hopes of learning information about a murder that had taken place the night before.
-Having it on good authority that the other knight might know something, Glen decides to engage him in an Intrigue to gain information.
-Before the Intrigue begins, though, both characters must determine the effects of their reputation.
+Having it on good authority that the other knight might know something, Glen decides to engage him in an **Engagement** to gain information.
+Before the **Engagement** begins, though, both characters must determine the effects of their reputation.
 Glen’s character has a Knowledge 3 and Status 4 (Reputation 1), while his opponent has a Knowledge 2 and Status 3.
 Glen rolls first and gets a 21.
 Subtracting his opponent’s Knowledge rank, he’s left with a 19.
 Since he beat the formidaBle (12) Difficulty by 7, he gets two degrees of success, which moves the other knight’s Disposition up or down by two steps.
 Glen’s knight is known to be an honorable sort, so he improves the other knight’s Disposition by two steps to Friendly.
 >
 > It’s now the other knight’s turn.
 The Narrator rolls and gets a 12 exactly.
 Subtracting Glen’s Knowledge rank (3), it drops the knight’s result to 9, which isn’t enough to change Glen’s Disposition.
-Thus, Glen’s character begins the Intrigue at Indifferent.
+Thus, Glen’s character begins the **Engagement** at Indifferent.

 ### Evolving Dispositions

-Over the course of the Intrigue, a character’s Disposition is bound to change.
+Over the course of the **Engagement**, a character’s Disposition is bound to change.
 The events of an exchange coupled with roleplaying allow players and Narrators to adjust their characters’ dispositions in response to what happened during the previous exchange.
 At the start of every new exchange, each participant may improve or worsen their Disposition by one step.

 The only exception to this rule is when a character was successfully influenced on the previous round.
 Such a character cannot worsen their Disposition during the next exchange.

 ## Step Five: Initiative

-To determine who tests when, each participant in the Intrigue rolls a Status test (bonus dice from Reputation) apply.
+To determine who tests when, each participant in the **Engagement** rolls a Status test (bonus dice from Reputation) apply.
 The Narrator records each result and arranges them in order from highest to lowest.
 The highest result goes first, followed by the next, and then the next highest until everyone has acted.
 Note that the test result does not require a character to Act in this order; it merely describes the earliest they can Act.
 A participant may wait and see what other participants do before acting.

 ## Step Six: Technique

 If dispositions are armor, techniques are the weapons.
-Techniques describe the tactics a character employs during the Intrigue, but more than just provide descriptive features, techniques inform how much Influence a character gains with a successful test and the Consequences of defeat.
+Techniques describe the tactics a character employs during the **Engagement**, but more than just provide descriptive features, techniques inform how much Influence a character gains with a successful test and the Consequences of defeat.
 That the various techniques presented here correspond to the specialties of the Persuasion ability is no coincidence.

 ### Deception